In my last blog I wrote about seeing cultural change as shaping the cultural mosaic to better reflect the organisation’s purpose and goals.

 Change Polarises People

 Change polarises people.
 Individually, some welcome it, seeing it as an opportunity or adventure.
-Others feel…Continue
+Others feel threatened by it and dig their heels in.
+The resistance of…Continue

 Added by Steve Barlow on September 15, 2013 at 20:00 — No Comments

 This week’s blog continues on the theme of sabotage I started a couple of weeks ago.
 What follows is a summary of how we can inadvertently stop love, happiness and success coming to us as a matter of course.
-Although it’s a difficult subject, the good news is once we accept that we have a dark side, we then can shine…Continue
+Although it’s a difficult subject, the good news is once we accept that we have a dark side, we then can shine that much needed light on it and resolve it!

 Added by Christina Lattimer on September 14, 2013 at 1:30 — No Comments